cakephp/docs/en/development/testing.rst

 After installing PHPUnit and setting up your ``test`` datasource configuration you can make sure you're ready to write and run your own tests by running one of the core tests.
-There are two built-in runners for testing, we'll start off by using the cli runner.
+There are two built-in runners for testing, we'll start off by using the CLI runner.
 By using the test shell, we can ensure everything is working::

     $ Console/cake test app